chrisryan91/JavaScript-Mini-Arcade/README.md

 # Memory Game!

 Welcome to the Memory Card Game, a simple but challenging game for players of all ages and abilities.
 This game is designed to test the players short-term memory skills.
 The game offers different difficulty levels, allowing you to tailor the challenge to your preference.
-Whether you're a casual player looking for a quick brain exercise or a memory master seeking a new challenge, the Memory Card Game is a simply game of flipping cards, racing against the clock and trying to get the lowest number of attempts.
+Whether you're a casual player looking for a quick brain exercise or a memory master seeking a new challenge, the Memory Card Game is a simple game of flipping cards, racing against the clock and trying to get the lowest number of attempts.

 ![Am I Responsiveness Image](assets/images/readme_images/amiresponsive.png)